 types to choose from.
 These are easy to grow perennial plants learn about planting them so you can enjoy the colors of some canna flowers in your garden.

-The spectacular Madame Butterfly with up-to 14 cm wide blooms Glen currently has this beauty for sale through Cannagle Cannas to Australian buyers only, be sure to check his current stock out.
+The spectacular pink flowering canna Madame Butterfly with up-to 14 cm wide blooms.
 Read a full description all about Madame Butterfly and many others.

 A Tuckers Seed House from 1918 seed packet.

-I hope you enjoy browsing my canna site and find some useful information about these vibrant and colourful flowering plants to take away with you, Raelene
+I hope you enjoy browsing my Cannas Australia site and find some useful information about these vibrant and colourful flowering plants to take away with you, Raelene